-Pick up a reading challenge sheet at any Library location.
+Pick up a reading challenge sheet at any Library location or download a copy.
 Finish the challenge and return your completed form to a librarian to win a prize.

 Need suggestions for books in particular categories?
 Just ask a librarian – we’re always happy to recommend titles.
 We’ll also be putting up displays of books in various categories throughout the year and recommending titles in the Library newsletter and on social media.
 Use #BookingThru19 to find reading recommendations and share your own.